MrGG14/OpenScience/rationale.md

 - [x] Create Dockerfile: A Dockerfile which copies necessary folders and runs installation commands has been created

-- [x] Dockerize project: The project and its dependencies have been dockerized.
+- [x] Dockerize project: The project and its dependencies have been dockerized (docker-compose.yml)